mkloubert/nativescript-apiclient/README.md

 });
 ```

-The client will call the URL
+the client will call the URL

 ```
 [GET]  https://api.example.com/users/5979/profile